pytorch/serve/examples/pt2/torchao/quantization/README.md

 ```
 {
-  "tabby": 0.4664836823940277,
+  "tabby": 0.2691785991191864,
-  "tiger_cat": 0.4645617604255676,
+  "tiger_cat": 0.13622364401817322,
-  "Egyptian_cat": 0.06619937717914581,
+  "Egyptian_cat": 0.04588942974805832,
-  "lynx": 0.0012969186063855886,
+  "lynx": 0.0032150563783943653,
-  "plastic_bag": 0.00022856894065625966
+  "lens_cap": 0.0023105053696781397
 }
 ```

-## torchao affine quantization
+## torchao Affine Quantization

-Affine quantization refers to the type of quantization that maps from high precision floating point numbers to quantized numbers (low precision integer or floating point dtypes) with an affine transformation.
+Affine Quantization refers to the type of quantization that maps from high precision floating point numbers to quantized numbers (low precision integer or floating point dtype) with an affine transformation.
 You can find addtional details [here](https://github.com/pytorch/ao/blob/main/torchao/quantization/README.md#affine-quantization) In the example below, we use `int8_weight_only` quantization

 In this example , we use the following config